jina-ai/clip-as-service/README.md

 json.dumps(bc.server_status, ensure_ascii=False)
 ```

-This gives the current status of the server including number of requests, number of clients in JSON format, etc. The only thing remained is to start a HTTP server for returning this JSON to the frontend that renders it.
+This gives the current status of the server including number of requests, number of clients etc. in JSON format.
+The only thing remained is to start a HTTP server for returning this JSON to the frontend that renders it.

 `plugin/dashboard/index.html` and `bindings.js` show a simple dashboard based on Bootstrap and Vue.js.